ethereum/consensus-specs/tests/README.md

 ```

 This [decorator](https://book.pythontips.com/en/latest/decorators.html) specifies that this test
-is applicable to all the phases of the ETH 2.0 project.
+is applicable to all the phases of consensus layer development.
 These phases are similar to forks (Istanbul,
 Berlin, London, etc.) in the execution blockchain.
 If you are interested, [you can see the definition of
 this decorator here](https://github.com/ethereum/consensus-specs/blob/dev/tests/core/pyspec/eth2spec/test/context.py#L331-L335).